Japanese mission school fire: Other fires

 Padilla was said to have denied any connection with the blaze that consumed the Casa Blanca school near Riverside.

 Perpetrator

-Fortunato Valencia Padilla (October 14, 1897 or 1898 – August 20, 1970) was from the Rio Grande Valley.
+Fortunato Valencia Padilla (October 14, 1897 or 1898 – August 20, 1970), sometimes recorded as Frank Padilla or Fortuna Padilla, was from the Rio Grande Valley.
 The 1930 census records his father's birthplace as Texas and his mother's as Mexico.

 Padilla registered for the draft in Cochise County, Arizona.
-His middle name was recorded as Balencia on his draft card, home address 432 Canal Street, El Paso.
+His middle name was recorded as Balancia on his draft card, home address 432 Canal Street, El Paso.
 He said his father was born in El Paso, and his nearest relative was Señora Padilla of Ysleta, El Paso, Texas.
 According to newspaper reports he was in the United States Army during World War I but deserted.

 According to his Folsom prison identification card, his criminal record was as prisoner AS No. 5332 at Arizona State Penitentiary.
 Identifying "marks, scars and moles" were "hypo mks left arm."
 According to newspaper reports, he had a past burglary charge.

 Padilla died in San Bernardino County, California.